 2. Filter the mobile phase through a 0.22 µm Nylon membrane filter under vacuum to degas the solution and to remove solids that could plug the chromatographic column.

-3. Degas the mobile phase via ultrasonication to avoid having a bubble, which could either cause a void in the stationary phase at the inlet of the column or work its way into the detector cell, causing instability with the UV absorbance.
+3. Degas the mobile phase via ultrasonication to avoid bubbles, which could either cause a void in the stationary phase at the inlet of the column or work its way into the detector cell, causing instability with the UV absorbance.

 Balance AdvanceBio SEC Column

-4. Put line in Mobile Phase solution and unscrew "Purge" valve, set flow rate to 5 mL/min for 3-5 min.
+4. Put a line in mobile phase solution and unscrew "Purge" valve, set flow rate to 5 mL/min for 3-5 min.

 Preparing Sample